CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 *  _A librarian may add, modify, delete Items in the library._
 *  _A librarian may approve, reject, cancel membership of a user._
+*  _A librarian may search and view the history of lending items for a specific user._
 *  _A librarian should have log-in credentials to create user session._

+**_Signed User_** --

+* _User may use the signup form or may login using social channels._
+* _In case of social channels, system needs to support Oauth2 protocole to populate signup form._
+* _An user database needs to be maintained by the system._
+* _An user may have following attributes: Name, Age, Gender, Languages, postal address, email, mobile e.t.c._
+* _An user may subscribe to set of interrests e.g. Music: A.R.
+Rahaman, Movies:  Si-Fi e.t.c._
+* _An uaers may rate item(s)._
+* _Based on the interrests and rating, new items will be recommended to the user._

 **_Member_** --

+* _A signed user may pay for a specific membership scheme and may get a membership for specific period._
 * _A member may search for an item present in the library._
 * _A member may see the availability of an Item in the library._
 * _A member may create his personalize wish list with the items available in the library._